shanji361/CompassApp/README.md

+# Compass & Digital Level App
+## Introduction

+This app demonstrates a compass and a digital level using Android sensors:

+### Compass:

+- Uses the magnetometer and accelerometer to calculate the heading.

+- Displays a rotating compass needle with cardinal directions and minor/major markers on a circular Canvas.

+### Digital Level:

+- Uses the gyroscope (fused with accelerometer data) to measure pitch and roll.

+- Shows a visual level with numerical angles and an indicator for whether the device is LEVEL or TILTED.

+- The app applies sensor fusion using a complementary filter to combine gyroscope and accelerometer data for smoother and more accurate pitch and roll readings.

+## Features

+- Real-time compass heading with needle rotation.

+- Digital level for pitch and roll.

+- Level indicator that changes color and status based on orientation.

+- Major and minor markers on compass for readability.

 ## Reference
 - Compass Degree Markers: Used AI to design the logic for drawing compass degree markers around the circle, including differentiating between major markers (every 30°) and minor markers (every 10°).